jasonwu0731/jasonwu0731.github.io/_pages/more.md

 	* General: ARR

 ## Honors & Award

+* **Salesforce Great Manager Award**:
+The award celebrates the outstanding People Leaders who exemplify the core values and consistently demonstrate the Salesforce behaviors for people leaders.
+There are only 43 selected winners in 2024.

 * **Salesforce President's Award**:
 Created new insights and possibilities to better Salesforce products and contributed to Conversational AI and Chatbot portfolios, 2021.